 But not everyone does.
 It’s the new normal to stay connected, but all the time?? —No matter where you are, what you’re doing or who you’re with?
 That’s a lot.
 And it’s not just me who feels this way.
 Once my girls (then 4 and 6) found out how badly I was terrorizing Chase Perlman, they got on board—and not just with him, with me too.

 We got home from camp that summer and they were all over me, pointing and yelling “CHASE PERLMAN” if they felt I shouldn’t be on my phone.
 And they still do.
-They don’t give a crap.
 I was on a call with a client once and they were all “CHASE PERLMAN, MOMMY!
 CHAAAAAAAAAAASE PERLMAN!!” and the client was like “Oh…you have kids?”
 Yes I do.
 They’re SUPER awesome.

 But my girls were right, to an extent.
-My attention should go to them when we are together, but they also need to know that sometimes work things come up.
-We came to an agreement: I will always let them know when I’m getting back to someone for work, and they will know that they need to SHUT IT.
+My attention should go to them when we are together, but they also need to know that sometimes work things come up, so we came to an agreement: I will always let them know when I’m getting back to someone for work, and they will know that they need to SHUT IT.

 When we sit down to eat (whether we are home or out) it’s “No Phone Zone” time.
 Not only no phones, but no iPods, iPads, TV—NO NOTHING with a Power button.
 It’s family time, yo.
 Emergencies only.
 And someone better be dead or dying because if you reach for your phone and it’s not an emergency, yeah, you know it…”CHASE PERLMAN!!!!!”

 I wanted to “CHASE PERLMAN” a kid so badly a few weeks ago.
-I was at a restaurant with a girlfriend and at the table next to us was a mom, a dad, a kid and the kid’s grandmother.
+I was at a restaurant with a girlfriend and at the table next to us was a mom, a dad, a kid and a grandmother.
 The kid was playing a game (a very LOUD game) and not interacting with the family.
-I wanted to “CHASE PERLMAN!!” him so badly but they wouldn’t have known what the hell I was talking about or—even worse—it would have backfired: Chase Perlman??
-I know Chase Perlman!
-How do YOU know Chase Perlman?
+I wanted to “CHASE PERLMAN!!” him so badly but they wouldn’t have known what the hell I was talking about.

 But I don’t know.
 It could just be me.
 All I know is I’m trying harder to be more conscious of looking at the person I’m with and not an electronic device when we’re talking.
 But I also don’t have a choice.
 My girls will yell “CHASE PERLMAN!!” and bust me wide open if I don’t.